-Instituts thématiques serm The "Institut National de la Santé et de la Recherche Médicale" finances Institut n de la san national nté et de la recherche médical Orph anet's co re activitie es.
+Instituts thématiques I III INSERM Institut national de la samté et de la recherche médical The "Institut National de la Santé et de la Recherche Médicale" finances Orphanet's core activities.
 Inserm Transfert is in charge of supporting Orphanet in providing access to its data to Industry and in providing advice concerning intellectual property.
-Elbert - Egilder - Fasoretik Républicity Française Ministration - Française DES APRAIRES SOCIALES ET DE LA SANTÉ The French Directorate General for Health (DGS) finances Orphanet's core activities.
+Ellion's Egallat - Fascerial RÉPURIQUE FRANÇAISE MUNISTREE DIS AFFARKES SOCIALES ET DE LA SANTÉ The French Directorate General for Health (DGS) finances Orphanet's core activities.
 Co-funded by the Health Programme of the European Union The European Commission finances the database of diseases and the encyclopaedia in English, as well as the coordination, communication (including OrphaNews International) and IT of the project through the EU Health Programme.
-The "Association Française contre les Myopathies" finances OrphaNews France and International, the scientific literature survey, as well as data collection on clinical trials.
+AFMTELETHON INNOVER POUR CUERIR The "Association Française contre les Myopathies" finances OrphaNews France and International, the scientific literature survey, as well as data collection on clinical trials.
+S IPSEA, OrphaNews International and the annotation rare diseases with their functional consequences is realised with the support of Fondation IPSEN, under the aegis of Fondation de France.